I found him that way

-Albert's hand reached across the desk and Ricky's eyes widened as his fingers brushed over a manila case file with his name on it.
-He sat up stiffly, but couldn't control the trembling in his legs.
-He was sure Albert noticed this reaction, but he chose to ignore it.
-Albert tapped his fingers on the file and smiled…it was a dry and wry smile that Ricky was accustomed too, but it was laced with empathy and disappointment.
+Albert reached across the desk and Ricky's eyes widened as he picked up a manila case file with Ricky's name on it.
+He couldn't control the trembling in his legs.
+He was sure Albert noticed his reaction, but his uncle chose to ignore it.
+Albert tapped his fingers on the file and smiled.
+It was a dry and wry smile that Ricky was accustomed too, but it was laced with empathy and disappointment.
 Ricky hated to disappoint Albert, even more so than his own father.

 "Promise me you'll hear me out before you storm off and never speak to me again, Rick."
 Albert asked quietly.

-Ricky took a few deep breaths and nodded slowly…he was prone to doing that, as his best friend Clifford Peache had learned.
+Ricky took a few deep breaths and nodded slowly.
+He was prone to doing that, as his best friend Clifford Peache had learned the other night.

-"No, say you promise.
-I never broke a promise to you and this is the only time I'm going to seriously ask you to do this for me."
+"No, say that you promise.
+I never broke a promise to you and this is the only time I'm going to seriously ask you to do the same for me."
 Albert replied gravely.

-Ricky tossed his hands up and down.
+Ricky tossed his hands up.
 "Okay, I promise I won't leave until I hear you out."

-Albert swiped the file up and opened it.
-He rifled sadly through its contents, but shielded it from Ricky's view.
+Albert opened the file.
+He rifled through its contents, but shielded it from Ricky's view.

 A sharp breath caught in Ricky's throat and he wrung his hands until they were clammy.
 His cheeks flushed with shame and anticipation.
-He closed his eyes briefly, trying to imagine what his uncle was going to reveal next.
+He closed his eyes briefly, trying to imagine what his uncle would reveal next.

-Albert didn't scold him for looking down, and waited calmly for Ricky to come back to awareness.
-In his usual brusque manner he had all but told the kid that he was guilty as charged.
+Albert didn't scold him.
+He waited calmly for Ricky to come back to awareness.
+In his usual brusque manner he'd all but told the kid that he was guilty as charged.
 It was a tough pill to swallow and Ricky had been tough to crack in the last year of his ongoing depression.
-He refused to talk about the incident, he flushed the pills the psychologist prescribed, and he dropped out of school to spend his days holed up in the gritty garages and junkyards while he worked on a secret project.
+He refused to talk about the incident, he flushed the pills the psychologist prescribed, and he dropped out of school to spend his days holed up in the garages and junkyards while he worked on a secret project.

-Albert believed it was this project, which Ricky scrupulously attended to, that kept him stable.
-Albert often prodded him about it with an intense curiosity.
-He always knew his nephew was mechanically inclined from the day he bought him a tinker toy set.
+Albert believed it was this project, which Ricky scrupulously attended to, that kept him stable and alive.
+Albert often prodded him about it with intense curiosity.
+He'd always known his nephew was mechanically inclined from the day he bought him a tinker toy set.
 At four years old, Ricky feverishly constructed his own airplanes, bikes, cars and all other doohickeys of his childhood imaginings.

 Ricky finally glanced at him and licked his lips.
-They had suddenly parched.
-He stared at the water cooler and Albert sprang up to give him a paper cup of water.
+They'd parched.
+He stared at the water cooler and Albert sprang up to give him a paper cup of cold water.
 Ricky gulped it down and Albert passed him three more until he was satiated.
-Ricky balled up the cup and tossed it in the bin.
-Albert took his seat again.
+Ricky balled up the cups and tossed them in the bin.

 "Umm…what…what makes you say that, uncle Albert?
 Why this?
 Why now?"
 It was an honest question, there always had to be sound reasoning for accusing people of heinous crimes.
 However, he choked on his words.
 They sounded terribly naïve.